djchie/instore-api/README.md

 TODO:

 prepare for client
-  take out all the unecessary npm packages give client a config folder as well clean webpack code syntax setup heroku for deployment gonna try and implement server side rendering to get that out of the way
+  take out all the unecessary npm packages (use depcheck) setup heroku for deployment gonna try and implement server side rendering to get that out of the way